Paul Le Roux: Assassination of Noimie Edillor

-Assassination of Catherine Lee
+Killing of Catherine Lee

-Around 2011, Le Roux enlisted real estate broker Catherine Lee from Las Piñas, Philippines, to purchase vacation property in Batangas for him and paid her an advance of 50 million Philippine pesos (about $1.15 million).
-Lee enlisted an unnamed associate to fix the deal; however, that associate disappeared with the money.
+Around 2011, Le Roux enlisted real estate broker Catherine Lee from Las Piñas, Metro Manila, to purchase vacation property in Batangas for him and paid her an advance of 50 million Philippine pesos (about $1.15 million) despite professional ethics prohibiting brokers from accepting and receiving payments for themselves but only to property owners, and that full payment only to be made to the owners upon successful title transfer.
+Evidently, the amount involved is for the value of the property as title processing and other fees only costs a fraction of the amount, and Lee had been unaware that her client is a criminal mastermind.
+Lee claimed to have outsourced title transfer processing with the advance to an unnamed associate to fix the deal; however, Lee later claimed that associate disappeared with the money entrusted to her and had apparently misled and defrauded Le Roux with the money, leading to Le Roux feeling victimized.

-In early February 2012 Lee received an e-mail from two men, who had been hired by Hunter.
+In early February 2012, Lee received an e-mail from two men, who had been hired by Hunter.
 They introduced themselves as Bill Maxwell and Tony, claiming to be Canadians living in Manila and seeking to invest in real estate.
 She met the two men and, over the course of three days, showed them various properties.
-She was last seen alive at 4:30 pm of February 12, their third day, by the owners of a property they had visited and three other brokers.
+She was last seen alive at 4:30 pm of 12 February, their third day, by the owners of a property they had visited and three other brokers.
 She departed in a car with her clients.
 Her body was found at 6:30 am the next day in a field in Taytay, Rizal, an industrial city an hour east of Manila.
 She had been shot four times, a gunshot wound under each eye, which the National Bureau of Investigation (NBI) suspected to be a signature killing.
 Dissatisfied with the way the killing was carried out, Hunter dismissed the two hit men.

 The NBI drew parallels to the case of Noimie Edillor, who was killed in a similar way, unsolved as her family had refused to cooperate with the authorities.
 The NBI believes the associate was also assassinated, although no body was ever found.

 Following their arrests in 2012 and 2013, neither Le Roux nor Hunter have been formally accused of the case, despite Le Roux having admitted to ordering the murder in court.
 (Le Roux signed a proffer agreement, which would give him immunity against prosecution in the US but leaves open the possibility of him being extradited to the Philippines and facing charges there).
 Hunter and the two hit men were eventually charged and sentenced to life in prison in 2019.